nidhaloff/igel-ui/README.md

 We tried to use tkinter to develop a GUI first, since it's a python GUI framework but that wasn't a good choice.
 You can check this [**issue**](https://github.com/nidhaloff/igel/issues/17) for more.
 That's why, I made some research and decided now to use the **electron** framework.
 It appears to be a great choice for developing cross platform desktop apps and since it uses html, css and js, so why not right? :D

 **Please** consider contributing and further develop this tool, no matter how small the contribution is.
 Your contribution will help a lot of people/developers allover the world and you will make people's life easier.
-Hopefully, one day you will say that you helped developing this amazing tool that many people are using ;)
+Hopefully, one day you will say that you helped developing this amazing tool that many people will use in the future ;)